-Because while I don’t need a devastating national event to occur in which the lives of children are senselessly claimed in order to remind me that I love my own children, these types of events do remind me yet again just how fleeting life can be and that tomorrow is never promised.
-To slow down, breathe, and just be present in the moment for my children is one reminder that I don’t think I can ever get enough of.
-So yes, my children know before they close their eyes at night, the very second they get up, and with every waking minute of the day that they are loved.
-But on terrible news days like today, Mommy is going to purposefully seek them out yet again to hold them long and tight just one minute more, and to tell them for that 102nd time just how much I love them.
-Because I can; and because my heart aches for those parents that now can’t.
+Because, while I don’t need the lives of children devastatingly claimed in order to remind me that I love my own children, these types of events do remind me just how fleeting life can be; that tomorrow is never promised.
+To slow down, to breathe, and to simply be present for my children is one reminder that I don’t think I can ever get enough of.
+Before they close their eyes at night, the very moment they arise, and with every waking minute of the day, my children know well indeed (and are told as much) that they are loved.
+And in that regard, I get the heart of the matter in what my friend was trying to convey in her message.

 My children will also know well indeed, that on terrible news days like today and those of Sandy Hook, Mommy will purposefully seek them out to hold them long and tight just one minute more and to tell them for the 102nd time on a Sunday just how much I love them.